adventcoder/adventofcode-2023/README.md

 Just follow the overly wordy instructions.

 Day 16:
-Brute forced again, and it's the slowly solution yet.
+Brute forced again, and it's the slowest solution yet.
 Part 2 can probably be done more efficiently by detecting loops in the graph beforehand or something like that.